Hey mum CFOs!

 Do you agree with these points?
 If you’ve purchased an investment property recently, what made you choose a house or a unit?
 And for those of you who own both, are you finding that the house is the best long-term option so far?
 Perhaps times are changing – I’m happy to be proven wrong here!

-I’d love to hear your experiences in the comments below or feel free to start a discussion on the Facebook group.
+I’d love to hear your experiences in the comments below.